lf-edge/ekuiper/extensions/functions/labelImage/lib/Readme.md

 # Tensorflow Lite C API library

 This is the prebuilt tensorflow lite c library for debian 10.
-It can be used directly in Kuiper docker image of tags x.x.x or x.x.x-slim.
+It can be used directly in eKuiper docker image of tags x.x.x or x.x.x-slim.

 To use in other environment, you need to build the library from source.